cyrus-and/iq/README.md

 Motivation
 ==========

-As I am a newbie to the SDR world I thought writing this library would be a good opportunity to both delve a bit into the unfamiliar topic of signal analysis and to gain some expertise on the R package development.
+Although there are already a [whole][rtl-sdr-apps-1] [bunch][rtl-sdr-apps-2] of related software, I thought, as a newbie to the SDR world, that writing this library would be a good opportunity to both delve a bit into the unfamiliar topic of signal analysis and to gain some expertise on the R package development.

 This is also an attempt to answer the question: *"Well, I've captured something with [`rtl_sdr`][rtl-sdr-software], now what?"* which is probably obvious for